Santa Monica Disability Discrimination Attorneys

 In order to receive accommodations, however, a disabled employee must first request it.
 The requested accommodation must be reasonable and the employer has the right to refuse requests that would cause undue hardship to the business.

 Hiring a Santa Monica disability discrimination attorney

 If you are a person with a disability and feel you’ve been discriminated against by your employer, please contact the experienced employee rights attorneys at Schwimer Weinstein.
 Win With Us.
-Contact Schwimer Weinstein for a free, no-obligation consultation.
+Contact Schwimer Weinstein for an initial consultation.